1. Sandbox

 Second Penitents, however, are former First Penitents who have been convicted of the unlawful use of magic (i.e. removing one's ankle cuff to use magic in a drunken bar brawl).
 Second Penitents have their rights restricted: they cannot volunteer for or be enrolled in military service, they are forbidden from possessing weapons, they cannot hold public office, and their ankle cuff is locked at all times, both public and private, and only their communion Priest/Priestess holds the key to it.
 Second Penitents are considered to be on their last chance; conviction of any major crime, whether mundane or magical, will be punished by a scourging followed by a beheading.

-Though it is prescribed by the Church not to malign Penitents in any way, still there are those mean-spirited or zealous Gildans who will look down with contempt on Penitents regardless.
+Though it is prescribed by the Church not to malign Penitents in any way for their condition, still there are those mean-spirited or zealous Gildans who will look down with contempt on Penitents regardless.

 Saints

-Truly exceptional individuals and great heroes are sometimes granted the highest honor of Sainthood by the Church, wherein they are deified after death and are believed by Jurists to have become demigods in the Fields of Emir, the domain of Regel.
+Truly exceptional individuals and great heroes are sometimes granted the highest honor of Sainthood by the Church, wherein they are deified (most often after death) and are believed by Jurists to be demigods.

 Notable Saints include: